plackyhacker/plackyhacker.github.io/reversing/sync-breeze-reversed.md

 The goal of this exercise was for me to get better at reverse engineering using `IDA Free` and `WinDbg` and hopefully it will help anybody reading this too, and it may even help people understand stack based buffer overflow vulnerabilities at a lower level.

+The goal isn't to track down any new vulnerabilites.
+I guess this binary has been done to death!
+I will try to track down the code where the known vulnerability exists.

 ## The Proof of Concept

 I started with a similar Proof of Concept, but I reduced the size of the payload to test against the username field.
 The exploit will be written in `Python` because that's what all exploits are written in duh!